 3 – Val d’Isere

-One of the most popular resorts in the Alps, Val d’Isere offers high-quality snowsure slopes until 1st May 2018.
+One of the most popular resorts in the Alps, Val d’Isere offers high-quality snowsure slopes until 3rd May.
 Ideal for families and experts alike, the town is as good as the terrain.
 With the pistes of Val and Tignes naturally linked, you can spend more time on the slopes than on the lifts.
 Although snow in Val D’Isere is extremely reliable, snow cover is guaranteed thanks to La Snow Factory, the largest artificial snowmaking facility in Europe.
-If you find you need even more time, you can even ski during June and July on the Pissaillas glacier.
+If you find you need even more time, you can even usually ski during June and July on the Pissaillas glacier.

 2 – Ischgl

 Despite not having a glacier, Ischgl, Austria has one of the longest winter seasons in the Alps.
 Close to both Innsbruck Airport and Zurich Airport, the resort is known for its amazing snow quality and bold apres-ski.
 Offering 238km of pistes served by 45 lifts, the slopes are best suited to intermediates that enjoy covering a lot of ground.
-Closing on 1st May 2018, the resorts famous closing party, Top of the Mountain concerts are not to be missed and have even attracted the likes of Elton John, Bon Jovi and Mariah Carey.
+Closing on 3rd May, the resort’s famous closing party, Top of the Mountain concerts are not to be missed and have even attracted the likes of Elton John, Bon Jovi and Mariah Carey.

 © Photo by Johannes Gruber (www.flickr.com/photos/hotel-eggerbraeu-imst/6169128642/)